SunnyTseng/Birds-Canada-ARU-2024/docs/focal_species_summary.md

 ## Next steps
 - Set up the system for validating recording segments (360 segments per species)
+- Extract the recording segments that needs to be validated (rename them properly)
+- Finalize the Shiny App validation interface
 - Determine species-specific thresholds for target species

 ## Focal species list